eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### How To Purchase RAM

-The RAM resource must be bought using the system token.
+The RAM resource must be bought with the `EOS` system token.
 The price of RAM is calculated according to the unique Bancor liquidity algorithm which is implemented in the system contract [here](https://docs.eosnetwork.com/system-contracts/latest/reference/Classes/structeosiosystem_1_1exchange__state).

-The quickest way to calculate the price of RAM is the following:
+The quickest way to calculate the price of RAM:

 1. Run the following dune command, make sure you run it against the mainnet or the testnet of your choice: